DHTMLX/docs-kanban/docs/how_to_start.md

 Next you can specify additional configuration options you want the JS Kanban component to have when initialized besides the default ones.

 To start working with JS Kanban, you need to provide initial data for **columns** and **cards**.
-There are several options you can use to adjust the appearance of JS Kanban to your needs.
+Beside initial data, you cam configure the card and editor appearance.
 [Check the details](../guides/configuration).

 ```js
 new kanban.Kanban("#root", {